daronphang/programming-resources/dev-ops/containerization/orchestrators/kubernetes/kubernetes.md

 ## Kubernetes

-An open-source system for automating deployment, scaling, and management of containerized applications across a cluster of machines.
+An open-source system for automating deployment, scaling, and management of containerized applications (cloud-native microservices apps) across a cluster of machines.
 Platform is designed to completely manage the lifecycle of applications and services using API/CLI methods that provide predictability, scalability and high availability.
 Containers are executed in Docker.

 As a Kubernetes user, you can define how your applications run i.e. scaling services up/down, performing graceful rolling updates, switching traffic between different versions, or rollback problematic deployments.

+### Cloud-native

+A cloud-native application is one that's designed to meet cloud-like demands of auto-scaling, self-healing, rolling updates, rollbacks, etc. Though cloud-native apps can absolutely run in the public cloud, they can also run in on-premises datacenter.
+Instead, cloud-native is about the way applications **behave and react to events**.

+Kubernetes abstract cloud resources and schedules application microservices.

 ### Kubernetes vs Docker